-We ask entrants to complete a Word dcument template, which is available here How to enter
+We ask entrants to complete a Word document template.

 In advance of completing your entry you may find it helpful to read winners and finalists’ entries from previous a ABP Awards Programme, contained in the book ‘Delivering Excellent Workforce Experiences,’ available on Amazon.

 When completing the entry form, enter the required information in each and all fields.
 Guidance is provided below.

 Write your submission assuming no prior knowledge on the part of the readers; consider that the readers will not necessarily be business psychology practitioners.

 A webcast providing more information on how to write a winning entry is available here.
 In this webcast Clodagh O’Reilly (former ABP Chair and Awards founder) talks through a presentation pack and explains how to write a winning entry.
 You can download this presentation pack here.

 What to include in your submission

 In this section, provide a high level introduction which reflects why your submission is relevant to the category in question and what made it a good example of effective business psychology in practice, generally.
 You may also provide the industrial/organisational context for the submission.
 This scene-setting project summary will not make up part of your rating, and should be no more than 100 words.